 (2) The provisions in Schedule 1 are model provisions, being provisions to which section 257A of the Act applies.

-Note:
+Note for this subregualtion:

 Under section 257A of the Act model provisions prescribed by regulations that are in force at the time a local planning scheme is prepared or adopted, and that apply to the scheme, are to be included in the scheme unless the Minister otherwise approves.